-- 1. Contributory and Comparative Negligence - 2.
-Comparative Negligence Applied to Specific Types of Claims - 3.
-Multiple Tortfeasors - 4.
-Contribution, Indemnification, Judgments, and Settlements
+- 1. Contributory and Comparative Negligence

+- 2. Applying Comparative Negligence

+- 3. Multiple Tortfeasors

+- 4. Contribution, Indemnification, Judgments, and Settlements

 NOTE: Credit will be given for this course if completed in the Liability Program.

 #611 LAW OF AUTOMOBILES (Required)

 This course will enable the student to apply common law and statutory law to determine automobile liability, including the rules of the road and how they apply to particular parties.
 The student will gain an understanding of how to approach the investigation and negotiation of auto claims.